 (Current Net Working Capital) – (Previous Net Working Capital)

-It’s important to remember that this calculation doesn’t paint the whole picture.
+It’s important to remember that this net working capital calculation doesn’t paint the whole picture.
 Sometimes businesses strategically decide to increase short-term liabilities for a certain period, which can cause adverse fluctuations.

-That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow (OFC).
+That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow (OCF).

-Once you know how to find change in net working capital, it’s possible that you may want to try and improve it.
+Once you know how to find change in net working capital, you might want to try and improve it.
 The good news is that by making some improvements, net working capital is highly changeable.

-Here are four tips that can help you achieve positive net working capital:
+Here are 4 tips that can help you achieve positive net working capital:

 1. Move Inventory Faster

 Although inventory is considered an asset in the working capital formula, it’s less liquid.
-In other words, cash is tied up in inventory, which means if you’re storing inventory for long periods, you may find yourself without cash.
+Because cash is tied up in inventory, you can find yourself without funds if you’re storing inventory for long periods.
 The solution?
 Move your inventory faster.

 2. Liquidate Long-Term Assets

-Long-term assets have the same problem as inventory—they tie up your cash in things like equipment and buildings.
-If you’re not using long-term assets, you may want to sell them to increase your cash flow.
+Long-term assets have the same problem as inventory — they tie up your cash in things such as equipment and buildings.
+If you’re not using long-term assets, you might want to sell them to increase your cash flow.